The Problem of The Soup

 Antonio, at 97, has in the past greeted me with a deadpan wink as if we share a private history.
 Communication has been hard because he speaks not one word of English and to make matters worse, his dentures travel around his mouth when he speaks.
 His family claim that they also have trouble understanding him so it’s not entirely my lack of linguistic skill that makes conversation difficult.

 Cristina doesn’t tell Antonio she’s leaving until she runs a bath for him on the morning of her departure.
 He voices his displeasure but within a few minutes, Cristina is gone and he’s supposedly in the tub.
 But Antonio is peering through the sheer window curtains.
 He is fully clothed and I’m sure his bathwater has grown cold.
 He has urine spots on the front of his trousers.
 Have I made a mistake in agreeing to take care of him?

 I get up early every morning to prepare Antonio’s breakfast: coffee, bread and butter, stewed fruit and twelve drops of Xanax in a glass of water.
 I make sure he drinks all the water.

 Then Antonio goes outside and cuts things.
-He has always loved working the land, but now he often prunes the newly planted trees which cause distress in his family of farmers.
+He has always loved working the land, but now he often prunes the newly planted trees which causes distress in his family of farmers.
 I’ve been warned that he needs supervision when armed with a pruning sheer.
-This time of year, he attacks the rose bushes.
+Today he attacks the rose bushes.
 They do need pruning, so I relax.
-When Pluto, the dog, cries out, I remove the thorns stuck in his fur.
+When Pluto, the dog, cries out, I remove the rose thorns stuck in his fur.